laamaa/m8c/README.md

 There are prebuilt binaries available in the [releases section](https://github.com/laamaa/m8c/releases/) for recent versions of macOS.

-When running the program for the first time on macOS, it may not open as it is from an Unidentified Developer.
-You need to open it from the Applications Folder via Control+Click > Open then select Open from the popup menu.

 ### Linux

 There are packages available for NixOS, an AppImage for easy installation, or you can build the program from source.